AnyFetch/developers.anyfetch.com/blueprint.md

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.
     + width (required, int, `500`) ...
-Final image width.
-Only realist values will be allowed.
+Final image width, in pixel.
+Value must be between 400 and 1920.
     + search (optional, string, `john smith`) ...
 String to highlight in the rendered document

 + Response 200 (image/png)